AndrewColbeck/C_CreditCardValidator/README.md

 # Invalid Credit Card Detector

 ### Description:
+This Program applies the Luhn Algorithm to a provided Credit Card number and advises the operator if a fraudulent number is detected.
 The Luhn Algorithm uses a simple checksum method on the last digit of a Credit Card number to validate the sequence as a potentially usable Credit Card number.
-The number sequence is considered a potentially valid Credit Card number if the checksum mod 10 is equal to zero.
+The number sequence is considered valid if the checksum mod 10 is equal to zero.
 This technique of validation assists with the detection of errors such as incorrect digit entries.  <br>

 #### Example of usage:
 <p align="center">